Cancer Research UK logo.

 Tests for stomach cancer

-You have a number of tests to help diagnose stomach cancer, see how big the cancer is and whether it has spread (the stage).
+You might have a number of tests to help diagnose stomach cancer and to find out the stage.
 This helps your doctor decide what treatment you need.